 To Amanda Fraga, every glass of wine is like traveling and visiting a new place.
 She first discovered her love for hospitality working at a local bar while attending Florida International University.
 To explore the industry further, Fraga took a wine course at FIU, which is known for its wine program, and fell in love.
 After graduating in 2011 with her bachelor’s degree in Hospitality Management and a minor in Beverage Management, Fraga earned a position as a wine steward at The Setai, Miami Beach.
 There, she was introduced to the high standards of fine dining and wine and gained the knowledge and experience to become an assistant sommelier at Miami’s Lippi restaurant (now closed).
 Always looking for opportunities to continue her education, Amanda traveled to Burgundy, France in 2014, and worked for five weeks with Nicolas Potel at Domaine de Bellene.
 Her journey exposed her to winemaking from the ground up, starting with picking and sorting grapes, and finishing with pigeage and remontage.
 These firsthand experiences further solidified her appreciation of wine and helped her gain valuable insight into various winemaking techniques.
 After returning from France, Fraga joined the esteemed team at The Genuine Hospitality Group (TGHG).
 She began as a sommelier at Michael’s Genuine Food and Drink before transitioning to Beverage Manager.
 Fraga is now the Sommelier at Amara at Paraiso, Chef Michael Schwartz’s newest Miami restaurant defined as his “love letter to Miami”.
 Here, Fraga draws inspiration for the wine program from the restaurant’s coastal Miami and Latin American-inspired cuisine, and the beautiful waterfront surroundings of the restaurant.
 She’s found unexpected wines from a variety of Latin American countries beyond the expected Argentina, including Mexico, Peru, and Chile.
 Her current favorite wine by the glass is a Moscatel/Riesling Blend from Itata Chile.
 Her innovative approach to training is predicated on a consistent curriculum and engaging the staff through “Wine Wednesday” trainings on various topics beyond pairings and taste profiles, including the importance of back story, sense of place – not just terrior, and personal context in winemaking.
 In her career, Amanda has been awarded the Level 2 Sommelier certification and is currently studying to complete Level 3 of the Court of Master Sommelier’s exam.

 A native of Chicago, Illinois, Jason has been in Texas since 2007.
 He is a graduate of University of Nevada Las Vegas and began his career at Eiffel Tower Restaurant at the Paris Hotel & Casino in Las Vegas.
 Jason has participated in the TEXSOM Conference and Texas’ Best Sommelier Competition since 2007.
-Jason is On Premise Sales with the Combo Division of Republic National Distributing Company.
+Jason is the Texas State Portfolio Manager for Republic National Distributing Company.
 His past experience includes Pappas Bros.
 Steakhouse which promotes a wine list of over 35,000 bottles and 2,500 premium selections, and was named Best Steakhouse in Texas, by Texas Monthly Magazine.

 Colleen fell in love with wine while working as a Beverage Manager in downtown Chicago at Bar Toma, one of Tony Mantuano’s restaurants.
 She left that job to allow the time to study for the Certified Sommelier Exam.
 While studying, she applied for internships to work harvest.
 This lead her to packing her life up with one week’s notice to move to Portland.
 She landed at Pamplin Family Winery, in 2015, and worked harvest as a vineyard intern and in 2017 she was a cellar intern.
 Previously, Colleen managed bars and restaurants in Chicago, including a venue in Wrigley Field.
 In the Portland metro area, she has managed beverage programs for multiple restaurants.
 Currently, she is part of the wine team and oversees bar operations as the Assistant General Manager & Bar Director at Nostrana & Enoteca Nostrana.